harp/harpjs.com/public/docs/development/yield.md

 # Yield

-`yield` is a propery indicating where the content wrapped by a [layout](layout) should go.
+`yield` is a variable that includes that a particular path’s contents.
+For example, when visiting `/blog`, the entire contents of `blog/index.jade` would be available within the variable `yield`.

 ## Why?

-When creating a layout, you need to indicate where the content from the page you are visiting will actually end up—sometimes you simply want the content in the `<body>` of the document, and other times you may need something more flexible.
+When using [Layouts](layout) and [Partials](partial), you will want to work with the content from the page that the Layout or Partial is wrapping.
+This content is contained within the variable `yield`, and can be placed wherever you’d like in a Partial or Layout.

 ## Usage

 `yield` will be available as a variable in any `_layout.jade` or `_layout.ejs` file.
-It will also be available in any explicit layout set in a `_data.json` file, which [is covered in the layouts page](layout).
+It will also be available in any explicit layout set in a `_data.json` file, which [is covered in the Layouts documentation](layout).
+It’s also possible to use the `yield` variable in any [Partial](partial).

 ## Jade Example